Summer Youth Arts Instructor

 • Comprehensive knowledge of drawing, painting, printmaking, sculpture, ceramics, and art history.

-• Enthusiasm for working with youth and teens from a wide range of cultural and socio-economic backgrounds.
+• Enthusiasm for working with youth from a wide range of cultural and socio-economic backgrounds.

 • Able to handle classroom situations with fairness and patience.